 Many people suffering from these conditions are underserved and shuttle back and forth between specialists, at a high cost to themselves and the public.
 They often end up frustrated, receiving unnecessary or inappropriate treatments.
 Many simply accept defeat.
 As a result, in one of the most advanced countries on Earth, we are often forced to accept mediocre quality of life for patients and high costs of care.

 We’re proud to partner with Saman, Kian and Arnaud, who founded Kianava to fix the state of chronic care in Germany and beyond.
 This ambition had us hooked from the first day we met.
-We’re especially proud that the investment in Kianava was done by the Speedinvest Subscriptions & Health team together with the Network Effects team around Mathias Ockenfels to leverage our expertise in both of these areas.
+We’re especially proud that the investment in Kianava was done by the Speedinvest Subscriptions & Health team together with the Marketplaces & Consumer team around Mathias Ockenfels to leverage our expertise in both of these areas.

 The company delivers the entire treatment pathway online with full responsibility for quality and results.

 Uniquely in the world of European virtual care providers, Kianava helps people with chronic conditions win back their health and wellbeing with a holistic, whole-body therapeutic plan delivered by a multidisciplinary team of experts.
 This move away from siloed medical treatment allows for the combination of the latest in standard medicine with evidence-based behavioral approaches, such as mind-body medicine and a strong focus on sleep, nutrition and stress management.